configcat/docs/website/docs/sdk-reference/cpp.md

 ## Logging

-In the ConfigCat SDK there is a `ConsoleLogger` writes logs to the standard output.
+In the ConfigCat SDK, a `ConsoleLogger` writes logs to the standard output.
-You can define a logger with the `setLogger` function.
-You can override it with your implementation.
+You can override it with your own logger implementation.
 The custom implementation must satisfy the `ILogger` abstract class.
+You can set the logger with the `setLogger` function.

 ```cpp
 #include <configcat/configcat.h>